rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing with multiple threads in parallel
 ```````````````````````````````````````````

 Modern desktop and laptop computers usually provide a multithreaded CPU which allows to run several threads in parallel.
-In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter.
+In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 6-7)

 .. code-block:: pycon
    :linenos:
+   :emphasize-lines: 6,7,24

    ...$ python3
     Python 3.11.6 (main, Oct  8 2023, 05:06:43) [GCC 13.2.0] on linux